Becoming servant leaders for Christ.

 Do you offer Advanced Placement and honors courses?

 Yes, we offer Advanced College Prep (honors) courses in English, mathematics, and science for most grades in high school, though our ability to offer both tracks is somewhat dependent on enrollment.
-Our Advanced Placement courses include AP English Literature and Composition, AP Chemistry, and AP US History.
+Our Advanced Placement courses include AP English Literature and Composition, AP Calculus, and AP US History.

 Do you offer the College Credit Plus program?